 (a) In the event of a malfunction of the displacement of the kink of the elbow of the cut-off; or

-(b) In case of a failure of any one of the LED module(s) producing the principal dipped-beam, except when they are wired so that the failure of any one LED module causes all of them to stop emitting light.
+(b) In case of a failure of any one of the light source module(s) or non-replaceable light source(s) or UN approved light source(s) producing the principal passing-beam, except when they are wired so that the failure of any one of them causes all of them to stop emitting light.

 It shall remain activated while the failure is present.
 It may be cancelled temporarily, but shall be repeated whenever the device, which starts and stops the propulsion system, is switched ON and OFF.